 China's imported coronavirus cases rise as local infections drop again

-The other seven including four in the financial hub of Shanghai, one in the capital Beijing and two in the northwestern province of Gansu were all detected in travelers coming into China from overseas, specifically Italy, the United States, and Saudi Arabia.
-Later on Saturday, Shanghai's city government confirmed a further two imported cases in travelers from France and Spain.
+The other seven - including four in the financial hub of Shanghai, one in the capital Beijing and two in the northwestern province of Gansu - were all detected in travellers coming into China from overseas, specifically Italy, the United States and Saudi Arabia.
+Later on Saturday, Shanghai's city government confirmed a further two imported cases in travellers from France and Spain.

 The numbers underscore how China, where the outbreak began in December, appears to now face a greater threat of new infections from outside its borders as it continues to slow the spread of the virus domestically.
 A total of 95 cases have entered mainland China from overseas by the end of Friday, the commission said.